xiuqili-xl/FORCE11-PREreview-Club-May2026/README.md

 * OpenAlex data may change over time, so regenerated results may differ from the saved snapshot.

 **Please cite the original datasets directly when reusing or discussing the data.**

+## AI Coding Agent Use

+Generative AI (Codex, GPT-5.5, Medium Intelligence) was **only** used to draft README file, which has since been manually edited and updated to ensure accuracy.